axiomiety/axiomiety.github.io/articles/misc_vagrant-intro.markdown

       IdentitiesOnly yes
       LogLevel FATAL

-Aha - the `IdentityFile` isn't right.
+Aha - `IdentityFile` isn't right.
 On the default box this is defined as:

     IdentityFile U:/virt/vagrant/.vagrant/machines/default/virtualbox/private_key

+Open up Vagrantfile in project_a, and tell vagrant to use this instead:

+    config.ssh.private_key_path = "U:/virt/vagrant/.vagrant/machines/default/virtualbox/private_key"

+Re-run `vagrant up` and the error is gone (we'll walk through how to create 'proper' pairs later).
+Note you could also specify a password login, but you'd need to make sure it was set up correctly on the box first.

 ### Automata Extraordinaire

+Puppet!